itdesign/kubernetes-workshop/docs/tutorial/02-add-the-frontend/01-start-frontend.md

 # Start the Deployment

-Now, that we have a working backend, we will add a frontend that provides a better user experience for our calculator app.
+Now that we have a working backend, we will add a frontend that provides a better user experience for our calculator app.

 ## Create the configuration

 We need a deployment and a service to deploy the frontend.
 This is pretty similar to the backend configuration.
-Start by copy the `backend.yml` to `frontend.yml`.
+Start by copying the `backend.yml` to `frontend.yml`.

 ### Change the deployment